 Many people in Lauderhill take advantage of public transportation to get around.
 In fact, for the size of the city, the number of people who use the bus to commute to work is quite high.
 This helps to fill a need among Lauderhill citizens for affordable transportation.

 The education level of Lauderhill citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 20.15% of adults 25 and older in Lauderhill have a college degree.

-The per capita income in Lauderhill in 2010 was $17,940, which is lower middle income relative to Florida and the nation.
-This equates to an annual income of $71,760 for a family of four.
+The per capita income in Lauderhill in 2018 was $20,588, which is lower middle income relative to Florida, and low income relative to the rest of the US.
+This equates to an annual income of $82,352 for a family of four.
 However, Lauderhill contains both very wealthy and poor people as well.

 Lauderhill is a very ethnically-diverse city.
 The people who call Lauderhill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lauderhill residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Lauderhill include Haitian, German, Italian, and Irish.
+Important ancestries of people in Lauderhill include Jamaican, Haitian, Italian, German, and British West Indian.

 The most common language spoken in Lauderhill is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include French and French Creole.